Site Map

 Normal Results

-A normal (negative) result means that the herpes virus did not grow in the laboratory dish and the skin sample used in the test did not contain any herpes virus.
+A normal (negative) result means that the herpes virus did not grow in the lab dish and the skin sample used in the test did not contain any herpes virus.

 Be aware that a normal (negative) culture does not always mean that you do not have a herpes infection or have not had one in the past.